keyvank/tsp/src/1-compute.md

     print(out.get())
 ```

-The Not gate modeled in this primitive component is accurate and works as expected, however, we all know that a Not gate itself is made of transistors and it might be more interesting to model the same thing through a pair of transistors, instead of ***cheating*** and emulating its high-level behavior through a piece of Python code.
+The NOT gate modeled as a primitive component is accurate and functions as expected.
+However, we know that a NOT gate is actually built from transistors, and it might be more interesting to model it using a pair of transistors rather than ***cheating*** by emulating its high-level behavior with Python code.

-Here is an example of a NOT gate, built with a type P and a type N transistor:
+The following is an example of a NOT gate constructed using a P-type and an N-type transistor:

 ```python=
 def Not(circuit, inp, out):